Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

-### Second terminal: Asana.com - helps you organize your todo list into projects.
+## Terminal Walkthrough: Asana.com - helps you organize your todo list into projects.
-## This walkthrough shows how to build a Terminal that uses OAuth to connect to a Web Service (in this example, Asana)
+### This walkthrough shows how to build a Terminal that uses OAuth to connect to a Web Service (in this example, Asana)

 ## Before starting...